valheimPlus/ValheimPlus/README.md

 * Display a warning message when attempting to place different crops too close to each other.
 * Hotkey options for forward and backward roll.
 * Display in-game clock in top center.
+* Disable Fog.
+* Option to increase brightness at night.
+* Show the amount of arrows when a bow is equipped.

 ### Map
 * Force all players in the server to display their map position.
 * Allow all players to share all map exploration with every other player in the server, as long as their map position is displayed.
 * A system to automatically share all map progression with players connecting, even if they have never been on the server.
+* Option to show boats and carts on the map with icons.
+* A Map Marker UI to share your map markers with people currently online.

 ### Camera
 * Change the player's Field of View.